mohyaz11/OptimumSetupBook/manuscript/PackagingApplications.md

 The build server is responsible for packaging the application is because the build server monitors your source control for any changes.
 It builds and tests code once a change is detected.
 Once the build server is done it hands the package off to Octopus Deploy to handle the deployments.

 Octopus Deploy is build server agnostic.
 It does not care about the origin of the packages.
 All it cares about is that it gets a package to deploy.
 We have written many plug-ins to support the more popular build servers.
-For the build servers where we don't have a plug-in, we have created a command line application called `octo.exe.`  The plug-ins are wrappers for that command line application so that you will get the same functionality as the plug-ins.
+For the build servers where we don't have a plug-in, we have created a command line application called `octo.exe`.
+The plug-ins are wrappers for that command line application so that you will get the same functionality as the plug-ins.

 ## Build Server Process